Miw0/cssDir2/README.md

-Simple ruby script for compass to copy the generated css file to a different location.

-After including, make sure to set the css_dir2 variable to the location where the css file needs to be copied.
-(e.g. css_dir2 = "path/to/folder")

 # Welcome to cssDir2

 cssDir2 is a simple ruby script for compass to copy the generated css file to a different location.